taoensso/faraday/README.md

 ### Preparing a database

+You have a couple of options to try out DynamoDB.
+1) Run a Local instance, or 2) spin up an instance on AWS.

+#### DynamoDB Local

 First thing is to make sure you've got a DynamoDB Local instance up and running.
 Follow the [instruction from AWS](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) (don't worry, you basically just download a JAR file and run it) or use `brew install dynamodb-local` if you're on OSX and is using Homebrew.

 Once DynamoDB Local is up and running in your terminal, you should see something like...